wellang/well/README.md

 # New Features!

+6/18/22: You can now make use of macros in wellang!

 6/9/22: added char type.
 Added halt, cif, bits, resb, and print to assembly instructions

 6/6/22: log.c, and log.h additions